What is a Passenger Hoist?

 A standard passenger hoist installation takes 3–7 days from foundation completion to first operation, depending on the initial height and site conditions.
 The foundation itself requires 7–14 days of curing before the hoist structure can be assembled on it.

-Modern rack and pinion passenger hoists can reach up to 450 metres, making them suitable for ultra-high-rise towers, tall chimneys, bridge pylons, and large dam structures.
-Standard construction projects rarely exceed 200 metres, well within the capacity of most hoist models.
+Modern rack and pinion passenger hoist can reach up to 450 meters, making them suitable for ultra-high-rise towers, tall chimneys, bridge pylons, and large dam structures.
+Standard construction projects rarely exceed 200 meters, well within the capacity of most hoist models.

 Need a Passenger Hoist for Your Construction Site?

-Jaypee® manufactures CE-certified, rack & pinion passenger hoists from 700 kg to 2,000 kg — trusted on 10,000+ construction sites across India and 20+ countries.
+Jaypee® manufactures CE-certified, rack & pinion passenger hoist from 700 kg to 2,000 kg — trusted on 10,000+ construction sites across India and 20+ countries.

 Explore Passenger Hoist Models